23W-INCO/measlesdata-xginevra/README.md

 <b> Moving perspectives: </b> Families can carefully consider their new living location by relying on the reliable information provided by the application, ensuring a well-thought-out and health-conscious relocation.
 <br><br>

+Further (Background) Information
+-

+- First, I wanted to put an actual map of germany as a heatmap into index.html; but it wasn't built with D3.js, so I dropped it.
+It was a clickable map of Germany, providing all the information from a federal state displayed by only one click on the desired region.
+It was supposed to give a first rough impression of the measles situation in Germany.
+This would have been an even easier way to access the desired information, since we want to serve the information to everyone.
+- The FHIR-validation of the .json file is successfully done with [Simplifier](https://simplifier.net/validate).
+- Further project notes and achievements can be found [here](projectnotes.md), in the projectnotes.md.

 Installation and Setup Instructions
 -